areyno20/weatherforecast/README.md

-# Challenge 1 Webpage
+# Challenge 6 Weather Dashboard

 ## Description

-This week one challenege is intended to showcase the skills learnt throughout the first week of the boot camp.
-It contains a web page with HTML and CSS elements.
-The code has been restructured and fixed to meet the acceptance criteria provided.
+This week six challenege is intended to showcase the skills learnt throughout module 6.
+It contains a webpage with a weather dashboard using third-party API's.

 ## Installation